mithubindia/vmenu/README.md

 <br />

-# ProxMenux An Interactive Menu for Proxmox VE Management

 **ProxMenux** is a management tool for **Proxmox VE** that simplifies system administration through an interactive menu, allowing you to execute commands and scripts with ease.